Favorite Super Bowl Recipes

 All chicken wings aside, chili is probably one of the most quintessential game-day foods in America.
 This recipe, given to us by international chili champion Jerry Buma, is his version of the perfect “home chili,” with just the right amount of spicy.
 Competition chili “isn’t something anyone would want to eat,” he explains.
 It’s made just for tasting, not to eat by the bowlful.
 (Besides, he’d never give out his prize-winning secret recipe.)

 So the Pat’s might technically play in Foxboro, but they’re still a part of the Boston sports magic.
 This Boston dessert is a great finale to serve your guests in celebration of Brady and the boys making it to the Super Bowl.
 A delectable combination of spongy cake, smooth cream, and rich chocolate, this pie will have your fans cheering for more!

-Those are our top pick — what will you be bringing to your Super Bowl party?
+These are our top picks — what will you be bringing to your Super Bowl party?

 Please Note: This information was accurate at the time of publication.
 When planning a trip, please confirm details by directly contacting any company or establishment you intend to visit.